MicrosoftDocs/customer-insights/ci-docs/customer-insights-dataverse.md

     2. `ByolSetup.ps1`
         - You need *Storage Blob Data Owner* permissions at the storage account/container level to run this script or this script will create one for you.
 Your role assignment can be removed manually after successfully running the script.
-        - This PowerShell script adds the required tole-based access control (RBAC) for the Microsoft Dataverse service and any Dataverse-based business applications.
+        - This PowerShell script adds the required role-based access control for the Microsoft Dataverse service and any Dataverse-based business applications.
 It also updates the Access Control List (ACL) on the CustomerInsights container for the security groups created with the `CreateSecurityGroups.ps1` script.
 The Contributor group will have *rwx* permission and Readers group will have *r-x* permission only.
         - Execute this PowerShell script in Windows PowerShell by providing the Azure subscription ID containing your Azure Data Lake Storage, storage account name, resource group name, and the Reader and Contributor security group ID values.
 Open the PowerShell script in an editor to review additional information and the logic implemented.
         - Copy the output string after successfully running the script.
 The output string looks like this: `https://DVBYODLDemo/customerinsights?rg=285f5727-a2ae-4afd-9549-64343a0gbabc&cg=720d2dae-4ac8-59f8-9e96-2fa675dbdabc`